mike-neumann/ethera-engine/README.md

 If your looking for an example project, you can take a look into the `/tests` directory, there you can find a fully working example on how you might implement Anima!

+Before you start, make sure your environment is set to support JDK 21!

+If you're using IDEA you can simply use the provided run configuration `run test` to run the test game and see for yourself.

 ## Endnote

 Keep in mind that Anima is still under development and may change from time to time.